Canop/dysk/website/docs/index.md

 # Tables

-The default display of **lfs** is a table, which can be configured with the columns of your choice.
+The default display of **dysk** is a table, which can be configured with the columns of your choice.

 ![screen](img/c=label+.png)